by Stephen G. Boyce, MD, FACS

 About the Author:

-Stephen Boyce, MD, obtained his Bachelor of Science and Masters of Science from Texas A&M University and medical school at the University of Texas Southwestern Medical School.
-Dr. Boyce has completed more than 4,000 bariatric surgical procedures, special training in advanced laparoscopic surgery and has also completed a Masters Certification in Bariatric Surgery.
+Stephen G. Boyce, MD, FACS, obtained his Bachelor of Science and Masters of Science from Texas A&M University and medical school at the University of Texas Southern Medical School.
+Dr. Boyce has completed more than 4,000 bariatric surgical procedures, has special training in advanced laparoscopic surgery and has also completed a Masters Certification in Bariatric Surgery.
 He started his own practice, the New Life Center for Bariatric Surgery, in Knoxville, Tenn. in 2002, which became one of the Nation’s first Centers of Excellence (7th in the Nation) in 2005.
 His special interest in bariatric nutrition led him to develop Bari Life Bariatric Supplements.
-Additionally, he is an active educator for Ethicon-Endo Surgery and a two-time recipient of the OAC’s Dr. Blackstone Outstanding Membership Recruitment by a Physician award.
+Additionally, he is an active educator for Ethicon-Endo Surgery and a three-time recipient of the OAC’s Dr. Blackstone Outstanding Membership Recruitment by a Physician award.